29th May 2020

 I have written to you regularly to point out the key changes that will impact you and your child going forwards.
 These provisional plans were reassuringly mirrored in the release on information from the Government this bank holiday weekend around action for Early Years and Childcare reopening.
 For those of you wish to see full details I have uploaded our working document to our website here.
 This plan breaks down areas of consideration into more detail and is being used by our staff team to produce risk assessments for each specific room and age range.

-You can find more information for parents and carers here. https://www.gov.uk/government/publications/closure-of-educational-settings-information-for-parents-and-carers/closure-of-educational-settings-information-for-parents-and-carers#early-years-settings
+You can find more information from the governments official guidance for parents and carers here.

 As always if you wish to discuss anything please give your nursery manager or deputy a call.
 We are aware that we won’t be seeing much of you inside our buildings so please pick up the phone for a chat to keep in touch with us.